maria8719/week9-redux-basics/readme.md

 # Redux

-If you have components that are siblings and need to share data, the way to do that in React is to pull that data up into a parent component and pass it down with props.

-That can be cumbersome though.
-Redux can help by giving you one global “parent” where you can store the data, and then you can connect the sibling components to the data with React-Redux.

 So why is it called Redux?
 Because it combines the two words Reducer and Flux.

 Some general rules of how Redux handles state: